 Audience: Many companies vary in their skills and priorities.
 The top five drivers in this webinar are not listed in a priority order for everyone, it is infinitely variable.
 Some of the other nine problem areas you mentioned could come forward and be a priority for some.

 Bob: Agreed.
 There are a number of success drivers or factors in new-product development that I did not cover in the webinar, both at the project level and at the business-unit level.
 Some of these may be drivers or practices relevant for you.
 I tended to focus in the webinar on those factors with the highest impact and/or where performance is most in need of improvement, again, based on research.

 Audience: Do you have any statistics on the percentage of dropout of NPD’s in various stages, 1, 2, etc.?

 Bob: Yes, but be careful about using averages.
 First, no one is average, and second, if you use these average drop-off percentages as a guide for how many projects you should be killing at each gate, it may become a self-fulfilling prophecy.
 Not good.
 For data, see the chart in the answer to my first question in this series.
 That attrition chart comes close to giving you what you want.
 Again, there are great dangers in generalizing.

-Dr. Robert Cooper is a world expert in the field of new product management.
+Dr. Bob Cooper is a world expert in the field of new product management.
 He was named The World’s Top Innovation Management Scholar and The Quintessential Scholar in the U.S. publication, Journal of Product Innovation Management (JPIM).
 He is one of three Crawford Fellows of the Product Development & Management Association (PDMA).
 Bob is the creator of the Stage-Gate® system, now widely used by leading organizations around the world to drive new products to market.
 He has helped hundreds of leading corporations design and implement his Stage-Gate® innovation and new product development process.
 He is also the developer of the NewProd® system for screening and diagnosing new product projects.